 Faculty and teaching staff at UW-Madison are encouraged to apply for The Discussion Project program.
-While the application window for the Fall 2017 cohort has closed, the Spring 2018 cohort application should open in late fall.
-We select up to 30 participants with the aim of creating a group that is diverse along a variety of factors.
+While our spring 2018 application period is closed, our fall 2018 cohort recruitment will begin in late spring 2018.
+We select participants with the aim of creating a group that is diverse along a variety of factors.
 At this time, graduate students at UW-Madison are not eligible to apply.

 “[My current students] have expressed that their experience of schooling and undergrad has not been focused on discussion and they find it daunting to enter a program that is reading and discussion heavy.
 There’s a sense of relief that seems to come over students when they realize that they can get better at discussion – AND that the instructor has a responsibility to structure discussion in such a way as to foster and support good discussion.” – Gail P., Department of Curriculum & Instruction